jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 output over the wire.

-The thing that gets a little bit trickier sometimes with functions at the system level is that sometimes you need to convey information out of, you know, off the wire.
-I need to put it, you know, in a database so that you can see it later, and I am not going to actually put some huge thing over the wire to you in every message.
+The thing that gets a little bit trickier sometimes with functions at the system level is that sometimes you need to convey information off the wire.
+I need to put it in a database so that you can see it later, and I am not going to actually put some huge thing over the wire to you in every message.
 And, in that case, you now have this sort of stranger view where I need to run this function, and what I have is not the value but what?

 [Audience member: (Indiscernible)]